Meet us at ShopTalk Europe, Booth L46

 Additionally, you can try some of the proven ways to get more backlinks to your site, for example:

-• Share unique data that others can use: Publish more surveys, case studies, or industry benchmarks, as this type of content often gets cited in blogs and articles and drives more referral traffic.
+• Share unique data that others can use: Publish surveys, case studies, or industry benchmarks, as this type of content often gets cited in blogs and articles and drives more referral traffic.
 We also noticed that proprietary data often gets referenced in AI models.

 • Write for trusted sites in your niche: Collaborate with other SaaS companies or blogs to write a guest post for them.
 You can also use platforms like HARO (Help a Reporter Out) to connect with journalists who may feature your product.

 • Reclaim unlinked mentions: Many blogs and directories mention your software without linking to it.
-You can find these mentions through tools like Google Alerts or Ahrefs.
+You can find these mentions with tools like Google Alerts or Ahrefs.
 A simple message that thanks them for including your product and asks for a link often works.
 It’s a low-effort tactic that works surprisingly well.

 • Watch your competitors’ link profiles: Your competitors can point you to new link opportunities.
 Use Ahrefs’ Link Intersect feature to see which domains link to them but not you.
 Study what kind of content earned those mentions and pitch something more current or useful.
 Many of those sites already write about your industry, so they’re open to new references.